 Ground disturbance and vegetation removal or trimming could result in direct adverse effects to wildlife including stress, injury, mortality, or displacement.
 Equipment and vehicles could strike or crush slow-moving species, those seeking refuge in or under vegetation, species in subsurface burrows, or nesting birds.
+Vegetation removal could kill individual western monarch butterfly larvae or pupae if present on milkweed, and if work occurs during December 1 through March 15 when western monarch butterfly eggs, caterpillars, and pupae could be present.
 Occupied burrows or nests that are undetected prior to construction could be crushed or destroyed by construction equipment, earthwork, and mowing.

 Entrapment could also occur in areas of excavation or trenching that would be deep enough for certain wildlife to get trapped (such as snakes or small mammals).
 Soils would become compacted and less likely to support habitat for burrowing species.
-Implementation of Solar PEIS PDF ER2-1 would reduce the potential for direct harm to wildlife, which requires conducting pre-construction surveys by a qualified biologist in coordination with the BLM, USFWS, and NDOW prior to any ground-disturbance or vegetation removal (for an explanation of Solar PEIS PDFs please refer to Section 3.4.8).
+Implementation of Solar PEIS PDF ER2-1 would reduce the potential for direct harm to wildlife, which requires conducting pre-construction surveys by a qualified biologist in coordination with the BLM, USFWS, and NDOW prior to any ground-disturbance or vegetation removal for all elements of the Project including the solar project, energy storage system, linear and ancillary facilities, O&M building, substation and gen-tie line, acceleration and deacceleration lanes and access road, and auxiliary and telecommunication line (for an explanation of Solar PEIS PDFs please refer to Section 3.4.8).
 It also requires having approved monitors on site during construction to ensure that wildlife species are not present in or near Project areas; these personnel would be qualified to capture, handle, and relocate animals that could be harmed and are unable to leave the site on their own.
 Access roads would be used with measures to minimize the risk for vehicle collisions, including speed limits and carpooling to reduce traffic.
 Also, in accordance with ER2-1, any occupied nests, dens, or burrows detected during surveys would be flagged for avoidance until the appropriate agency is consulted to determine measures to avoid impacts.
 Other measures to prevent direct harm to wildlife include PDF ER1-1 to ensure the Worker Environmental Awareness Plan (WEAP) includes discussion of wildlife avoidance and PDF ER2-1 to prevent injuries to wildlife by equipment and potential entrapment areas.
+In addition to general pre-construction surveys required by PEIS PDF ER2-1, MM WILD-2 requires preactivity surveys for western monarch butterflies for vegetation removal activities that occur from December 1 through March 15 and could damage milkweed.